dbc2201/BCSC1002Assignment1/README.md

-Since this is the first assignment, feel free to add as much methods as you can, just remember the naming conventions of a field, and a method; the name of a field should be a noun, and the name of a method should be a verb!
+Since this is the first assignment, feel free to add as many methods as you can, just remember the naming conventions of a field, and a method; the name of a field should be a noun, and the name of a method should be a verb!